 This post is a partnership with Secolari, a company that produces artisan olive oils and vinegar.
 Their products are truly exceptional, and I invite you to check them out!
 They have a phenomenal selection of olive oils, vinegars, salts, seasonings, spreads, which are high quality, and produced naturally by non-industrialized methods.
 It’s really worth it checking them out!

 I have used Secolari Finest Traditional 18 Years Aged Balsamic Vinegar of Modena to make this recipe.
-You can check out the product by clicking here.
-And you can get 15% discount on their website using the code Pies and Tacos at checkout.

 Anyway, let’s get to it!
 How to make this delicious and scrumptious Balsamic Caramel so we can then make the filling for these gourmet macarons, which is a Balsamic Caramel Swiss Meringue Buttercream.

 This Balsamic Caramel recipe is super easy.
 You can check out on the video in this page how to make it, or follow the picture tutorial below.

 We will start with 5 simple ingredients: brown sugar, balsamic vinegar, heavy cream, butter, and salt.

 In 6 simple steps you can make this quick and easy balsamic caramel sauce!
 Check it out!